RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>14</sup> I tell you, this man went down to his house justified [rather] than the other: for every one that exalteth himself shall be abased; and he that humbleth himself shall be exalted.
 <sup>15</sup> And they brought unto him also infants, that he would touch them: but when [his] disciples saw [it], they rebuked them.
 <sup>16</sup> But Jesus called them [unto him], and said, Suffer little children to come unto me, and forbid them not: for of such is the kingdom of God.
-<sup>17</sup> Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child shall in no wise enter therein .
+<sup>17</sup> Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child shall in no wise enter therein.
 <sup>18</sup> And a certain ruler asked him, saying, Good Master, what shall I do to inherit eternal life?
 <sup>19</sup> And Jesus said unto him, Why callest thou me good? none [is] good, save one, [that is], God.
 <sup>20</sup> Thou knowest the commandments, Do not commit adultery, Do not kill, Do not steal, Do not bear false witness, Honour thy father and thy mother.